-The Public Lands Modernization (Grazing Leases and Obsolete Provisions) Amendment Act updated the province’s grazing disposition rental rates and fee framework.
-This framework determines how the amount of rents and fees grazing disposition holders pay to the government for the use of public lands are set.
+The Public Lands Modernization (Grazing Leases and Obsolete Provisions) Amendment Act updated Alberta’s grazing disposition rental rates and fee framework.
+This framework determines the amount of rents and fees grazing disposition holders pay to the government for the use of public rangeland.

-In the development of the new framework, the Government of Alberta worked closely with stakeholders to acknowledge the stewardship efforts of disposition holders, and ensure that the new framework was transparent and fair.
-The change to a grazing rental framework based on cattle markets better reflects the economic reality of managing a disposition, while ensuring Albertans get fair value for the use of the province’s resources.
+The framework was developed with stakeholders in acknowledgement of the stewardship efforts of disposition holders, and to ensure that the new framework was transparent and fair.
+The grazing rental framework is based on cattle markets and reflects the economic reality of managing a disposition, while ensuring Albertans get fair value for the use of the province’s resources.

-The government will be supporting range sustainability by proactively investing 30% of grazing disposition rental revenue above $2.9 million into rangeland sustainability initiatives.
-Information on the fund can be found on the Rangeland Sustainability Program page.
+The government supports rangeland sustainability and proactively invests 30% of grazing disposition rental revenue above $2.9 million into rangeland sustainability initiatives through the Rangeland Sustainability Program.

 New rates and phase-in